We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 In one small study from 2007, participants consumed prune juice daily for 2 weeks.
 The results of the study suggested that drinking 125 milliliters, or about half a cup, twice a day works as an effective laxative, at least in cases of mild constipation.

-When it comes to eating prunes for digestive issues, many studies base their findings on eating 100 g, or approximately 10 whole prunes, each day.
+When it comes to eating prunes for digestive issues,

 However, prune juice is also very high in sugar and calories, with each cup of canned juice